 To find the tallest women, go to Latvia, where the average height for a female is five feet seven (170cm).

-Scientists have just published the results online after monitoring average heights for men and women across 187 countries since 1914.
+Scientists have just after monitoring average heights for men and women across 187 countries since 1914.

 Surprisingly, some countries have shown remarkable growth spurts during the duration of the research.

 Men in Iran have grown an average six inches (16cm) and women in South Korea by eight inches (20cm).